History of Montreal: Population of Montreal

-The Population of the Island of the Montreal during French rule consisted of both native peoples and the French.
+The population of the island of Montreal during French rule consisted of both native peoples and the French.
 When the first census was conducted in the colony in 1666, the French population was 659 with an estimated native population of 1000.
 According to the sources, this was the only point when the native population was higher than the French population on the Island of Montreal.
 By 1716, the French population had grown to 4,409 people while the native population was 1,177.
 The French Population of Montreal began slowly through migration.
 In 1642 a party of 50 Frenchmen representing the Societe de Notre Dame de Montreal pour la conversion des Sauvages de la Nouvelle France set foot on the island that the Compagnie des Cent Associes donated.
 The initial settlement had 150 individuals in the first ten years; few remained for long because the site of Montreal was vulnerable to Iroquois attacks.
 Migration to Montreal increased thereafter; between 1653 and 1659, 200 persons arrived.
 Eventually approximately 1200 to 1500 migrants settled on the island of Montreal between 1642 and 1714; 75% remained and half of them came before 1670.
 Migrants came from different regions of France: 65 percent of the migrants were rural; 25 percent of the migrants were from the largest cities of France; 10 percent from smaller urban communities.

 These migrants came from different groups the largest of which were indentured servants, they were half of the males, excluding those still in service that potentially could go home.
 By 1681, indentured labour had seen its heyday in both the colony and in Montreal, only religious communities and the richest supported engages who performed agricultural labour.
 Another prominent group of French migrants was soldiers who accounted for a fifth of all migrants.
 Soldiers who came in the early part of the colony's history became the notable residents of Ville-Marie, and eventually Montreal.
 Migrants from a miscellaneous background, who paid their own way to the colony, were an additional fifth of the migrants to Montreal.
 Women also came to the colony, ¾ of all women were single, and looking for a husband, these were truly permanent residents since single women and whole families did not intend to return to France.
 The thirty-one girls who arrived in Montreal with the 1653 and 1659 married within the year, some within weeks of landing.
 Between 1646 and 1717, 178 French girls were married on the Island of Montreal, 20 percent of the overall permanent settlers.
 During this period the merchant population was relatively small, a hundred came.
 This was because Quebec City was the primary place for merchants to migrate to; all the merchants who came to Montreal were related to a resident or another merchant.